asteroidsumo58/josh-recipe-extractor-cursor/README.md

 1. Create a new parser in `src/lib/parsers/`
 2. Add the parser to the parsing chain in `src/app/api/parse/route.ts`
 3. Add corresponding tests in `src/test/`

+#### Using shadcn MCP
+- Follow `docs/MCP.md` for running the shadcn MCP server and configuring Codex to install UI components directly from registries.

 #### Modifying Rate Limits
 Update the configuration in `src/lib/rate-limiter.ts`: